phylo42/PEWO/README.md

 Rapid evaluation of phylogenetic placements designed for developers and rapid evaluation of small changes in the code/algorithms.
 Following placement, a reoptimisation simply highlights better of worse results, in terms of likelihood changes.

 * *Ressources (RESS)* :
 CPU and peek RAM consumption are measured for every steps required to operate a pylogenetic placement (including alignment in alignment-based methods and ancestral state reconstruction + database build in alignment-free methods).
-This procedure mostly intend to evaluate the scalability of the methods, as punctual analyses or routine placement of large sequence volumes do not induce the smae constraints.
+This procedure mostly intend to evaluate the scalability of the methods, as punctual analyses or routine placement of large sequence volumes do not induce the same constraints.

 **Software currently supported by PEWO.**